dmsergeev/dmsergeev.github.io/_posts/2018-06-23-A-Transaction-Gone-Rogue.md

 Liquibase was not cleaning it up after itself and was leaving the auto commit set to false for all subsequent consumers of that connection.

 Long story short, the problem was a Spring Liquibase actuator bug.
 It was not properly closing the connection after retrieving the information from Liquibase tables.
-To fix this I created 2 pull requests(for Spring Boot [1.5.x](https://github.com/spring-projects/spring-boot/pull/13559) and [2.x](https://github.com/spring-projects/spring-boot/pull/13560)).
+To fix this I created [a pull request](https://github.com/spring-projects/spring-boot/pull/13559).